 Described as having ‘fastidious musicianship’ (Musical Opinion Quarterly), the Albany Trio is a diverse and innovative ensemble whose repertoire focuses on works by female composers - both current and historic - alongside the traditional canon of piano trio music.

 The trio received the Gwyneth George Award from the Piano Trio Society and were finalists in the St-Martin-in-the-Fields International Chamber Music competition.
 Versatile and wide-ranging in their work, the trio are experienced workshop leaders, as representatives of Live Music Now and Chamber Music 2000.
-The ensemble regularly attend masterclasses, receiving scholarships to the International Musicians Seminar at Prussia Cove, Pro Corda and the Dartington International Summer School, as well as studying new works during a winter residency at the Banff Centre in Canada.
+The ensemble have received scholarships to attend the International Musicians Seminar at Prussia Cove, Pro Corda and the Dartington International Summer School, as well as studying new works during a winter residency at the Banff Centre in Canada.

-Committed to bringing works by female composers to new audiences, the Albanys regularly collaborate with composers, recently commissioning their fourth Trio, a new work entitled The Orchid and its Hunters by Judith Bingham, which was premiered live on BBC Radio 3.
+Committed to bringing works by female composers to new audiences, the Albanys regularly collaborate with composers.
+They commissioned their fourth Trio, a new work entitled The Orchid and its Hunters by Judith Bingham, which was premiered live on BBC Radio 3.
 Their most recent premiere was Emma-Ruth Richard’s piano trio ‘the Art of Precious Scars’, which was performed at Stoller Hall.
 They have previously premiered works by Charlotte Bray, Judith Weir, and Josephine Stephenson, with more commissions planned for the future.

 The Albany Piano Trio are delighted to welcome Judith Choi Castro as their new violinist, and would especially like to thank Francis and Caron Fernandes for their generous support.

 "If you get a chance to hear the Albany Trio, I urge you to do so."